EDR23/EDR-VAULT/README.md

 ## 🚀 Getting Started

-1. Download the latest `Build.zip` from [Releases](https://github.com/EDR23/EDR-VAULT/releases/latest)
+1. Download the latest `EDR-Vault-Portable.exe` from [Releases](https://github.com/EDR23/EDR-VAULT/releases/latest)
-2. Extract anywhere — USB, desktop, wherever you like
+2. If you prefer to build it yourself extract anywhere — USB, desktop, wherever you like
 3. Run build.bat to generate your own `EDR-Vault-Portable.exe`
 4. Click **+ ADD GAME** and start building your library